khanhduyvt0101/khanhduyvt0101/README.md

 👋 Hello!
 I'm Khanh Duy, a dedicated Full-Stack Developer 🚀 specializing in Next.JS | React | Mobile App development, with over 4 years of experience.
 Currently, I freelance from the vibrant city of Ho Chi Minh, VietNam 🇻🇳.

-Feel free to check my GitHub for past projects.
+Feel free to check my GitHub for past projects and contact me.

 **Favorite Tech**: JavaScript, React, TypeScript 💻